 Artists must have studios or live in either Mitchell or Yancey counties.

-Guest artists from outside of Mitchell or Yancey counties can participate, but must be hosted by a Toe River Arts artist located in Mitchell or Yancey county.
+Guest artists from outside of Mitchell or Yancey counties can participate but must be hosted by a Toe River Arts artist located in Mitchell or Yancey County.

-Guest artists must join Toe River Arts at the $100 to participate.
+Guest artists must join Toe River Arts at the $125 level to participate.

 Gallery Eligibility